Bronson Reed

+Early life

+Haley was born in Adelaide, South Australia into a family of Samoan descent.
+He played an array of sports throughout his childhood, which included Australian rules football, soccer, rugby and basketball.
+However, Haley maintained a strong interest in professional wrestling all through his schooling years and decided to pursue a career in the industry following graduation from high school.
+He is a lifelong supporter of the Port Adelaide Football Club in the Australian Football League.

 Professional wrestling career

-Early career (2007–2018)
+Independent circuit (2007–2019)

 Debuting in 2007 under the ring names Jonah Rock and J-Rock, he spent 11 years working throughout the Australian independent circuit.
 While wrestling in Australia, Rock earned numerous titles.
 He is a former three-time Wrestle Rampage Australian National Champion, former one-time Explosive Pro Wrestling Tag Team Champion, former one-time Pacific Pro Wrestling Heavyweight Championship, former one-time Heavyweight Champion, former one-time Professional Wrestling Alliance Heavyweight Champion and a former one-time Melbourne City Wrestling World Heavyweight Champion, one-time Intercommonwealth Champion and one-time Tag Team Champion.

 Rock's early work was not limited to solely appearing in Australian promotions.
 He also appeared in Japan's Pro Wrestling NOAH promotion, the British promotions Revolution Pro Wrestling and PROGRESS Wrestling, the German promotion Westside Xtreme Wrestling and the American independent promotion Pro Wrestling Guerrilla.